tunaic/Uni_CP/README.md

 # Uni_CP
-C problems and homework from Uni
+Labs and homework, from Uni